Drake was a star among A-listers at 'Homecoming' concert

 Staffers were dressed in football uniforms, making the rounds with fancified versions of stadium food, including plant-based chicken bites, garlic fries and tiny pizzas.

-Miley Cyrus and Green Day were playing a set across town at the Crypto.com Arena in Los Angeles.
+Miley Cyrus and Green Day performed across town at the Crypto.com Arena in Los Angeles.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.